 The Founders Share entitles the Thomson Reuters Founders Share Company to vote in circumstances where an acquiring person, other than an approved person or an entity within Thomson Reuters, has become or becomes "interested" in, or the beneficial owner of, 15% or more of the outstanding voting shares of Thomson Reuters or has obtained or is attempting to obtain the ability to control the exercise of, or beneficial ownership of, 30% or more of the outstanding voting shares of Thomson Reuters.
 In general, votes cast by the Thomson Reuters Founders Share Company, alone or in combination with votes cast by approved persons, will be sufficient either to negate the voting power of the acquiring person or to constitute the requisite majority voting power.
-The rights attaching to the Founders Share Company.
-In addition, without the prior written consent of the Thomson Reuters Founders Share Company.
-In addition, without the prior written consent of the Thomson in our organizational documents relating to the Thomson Reuters Share Company and the Founders Share Company of Reuters News to an unrelated third party or to effect or permit material acquisitions by, or material dispositions from, Reuters News.
-For a discussion of the Thomson Reuters Trust Principles, the Thomson Reuters Share Company and proposed amendments to the Thomson Reuters Trust Principles arrangements, see the "Material Contracts" section below.
+The rights attaching to the Founders Shares may not be varied or abrogated in any respect without the prior written consent of the Thomson Reuters Founders Share Company.
+In addition, without the prior written consent of the Thomson Reuters Founders Share Company, we may not take certain fundamental corporate actions, including certain changes to our share capital, remove or amend provisions in our organizational documents relating to the Thomson Reuters Founders Share Company and the Founders Share, or effect a sale (or similar transactions) of Reuters News to an unrelated third party or to effect or permit material acquisitions by, or material dispositions from, Reuters News.
+For a discussion of the Thomson Reuters Trust Principles, the Thomson Reuters Founders Share Company and proposed amendments to the Thomson Reuters Trust Principles arrangements, see the "Material Contracts" section below.